-If you know me, you know I love making rustic bakes with an elevated twist.
-And what's more elevated than the Tuscan-inspired flavors of sundried tomatoes and basil?
-We'll bake this artisan tomato basil bread in a Dutch oven to achieve its crispy crust, chewy interior, and perfect rise, just like Dutch oven rosemary bread.
+Listen, I love making rustic bakes with an elevated twist, and what's more elevated than the Tuscan-inspired flavors of sundried tomatoes and basil?
+Which is exactly why I created this artisan tomato basil bread recipe, for its crispy crust, chewy interior, and perfect rise.
+It's full of savory herb flavor like Dutch oven rosemary bread, but a little tangy + sweet from the tomatoes.

-Let's Bake this Sun-Dried Tomato Basil Loaf!
+Let's Bake this Tomato Basil Loaf!

-Tip on Kneading
+My Tip on Kneading

-I prefer kneading my tomato bread dough to ensure the sundried tomatoes and basil are well-distributed.
+I prefer kneading my tomato bread dough by hand to ensure the sundried tomatoes and basil are well-distributed.
 However, you can turn this into a no-knead bread by letting it rise overnight in the fridge, like I do for my overnight no-knead white bread.

-Rustic Tomato Basil Bread (Dutch Oven)
+Sundried Tomato Basil Bread

 developed & tested by: